Dukeabaddon/OnlinePastryShop/memory-bank/OnlinePastryShop/activeContext.md

 - Selected simple initials display for authenticated users
 - Fixed admin logout to properly clear sessions and redirect to Default.aspx
 - Chose to implement different logout redirects based on user role (Login.aspx for customers, Default.aspx for admins)
+- Standardized password hashing to use hex encoding across all parts of the application